Gremlins 2: The New Batch

-Gremlins 2: The New Batch is a 1990 American comedy horror film and the sequel to Gremlins (1984).
-It was directed by Joe Dante, written by Charles S. Haas and features creature designs by Rick Baker.
-Zach Galligan and Phoebe Cates reprise their roles from the first film, with John Glover, Robert Prosky, Robert Picardo and Christopher Lee joining the cast.
-It continues the story of Billy Peltzer and the mogwai Gizmo, who spawns more of his kind when wet that eventually become imp-like monsters and proceed to wreak havoc within a skyscraper in New York City.
+Gremlins 2: The New Batch is a 1990 American comedy horror film and a sequel to Gremlins (1984).
+It was directed by Joe Dante from a screenplay by Charles S. Haas and features creature designs by Rick Baker.
+Zach Galligan, Phoebe Cates, Dick Miller, Jackie Joseph, Keye Luke and the voices of Frank Welker and Howie Mandel reprise their roles from the first film, with John Glover, Robert Prosky, Robert Picardo and Christopher Lee joining the cast.
+It continues the story of Billy Peltzer and the mogwai Gizmo, the latter of whom spawns more of his kind when wet that eventually become the titular imp-like monsters and proceed to wreak havoc within a skyscraper in New York City.

 The film heavily parodies its predecessor, with more cartoonish elements and less horror.
 There are a number of parodies of other forms of popular culture, including the Rambo franchise, The Wizard of Oz, Marathon Man and The Phantom of the Opera.
-It was theatrically released on June 15, 1990, and received generally positive reviews.
+It was theatrically released by Warner Bros.
+Pictures on June 15, 1990, and received generally positive reviews.
 It grossed $42 million on a budget of $30–50 million.
 Since its release, it has developed a cult following.
-A third film is set for release on November 19, 2027.
+A third film is set for release on October 6, 2028.

 Plot

-Following the death of his owner, Mr. Wing, Gizmo the mogwai is captured by scientists of the Splice O' Life genetic engineering laboratory at Clamp Center, a state-of-the-art skyscraper in Manhattan owned by eccentric billionaire Daniel Clamp.
+Following the death of his owner, Sam Wing, Gizmo the mogwai is captured by scientists at the Splice O' Life genetic engineering laboratory at Clamp Center, a state-of-the-art skyscraper in Manhattan owned by eccentric billionaire Daniel Clamp.
 At the mercy of chief researcher Doctor Cushing Catheter, Gizmo is rescued by his former owner, Billy Peltzer, and his fiancée, Kate Beringer, both of whom work elsewhere in the building.
 Clamp befriends Billy upon being impressed by his skills in concept design, sparking the interest of Billy's superior, Marla Bloodstone.
 Gizmo is left in Billy's office, where water from a broken drinking fountain spills onto his head and causes him to spawn a quartet of new mogwai.
 They detain Gizmo in the air vents and later eat after midnight at the building's food court to become gremlins.

 After Gizmo finds his way out of the vents, gremlin Mohawk abducts and tortures him.
 The other gremlins set off fire sprinklers to spawn an army of them that throws the building into turmoil.
-Billy attempts to lure the gremlins into the lobby, where sunlight will kill them; after briefing Clamp on gremlin knowledge, he exits through a secret route to cover the building's entrance with a giant sheet depicting night to trick the creatures.
+Billy attempts to lure the gremlins into the lobby, where sunlight will kill them; after briefing Clamp on gremlin knowledge, he exits through a secret route to cover the building's entrance with a giant sheet depicting night to deceive the creatures.
 The gremlins drink genetic serums in the lab; one gains high intelligence, another becomes female and a third is transformed into a being of pure electricity that murders Catheter before Billy traps it in the building's telephone system.
 All the while, television host "Grandpa Fred" films the incident, aided by Japanese tourist Mr. Katsuji.